aleksandrfedorov97/onlyoffice-pipedrive/README.md

 The app allows working with office documents directly within the Pipedrive frontend.

-You can prepare and keep necessary materials such as text documents, spreadsheets, and presentations directly within your Pipedrive session.
-Just click the *Create with ONLYOFFICE* button on the main app screen.
+You can create and upload text documents, spreadsheets, and presentations within your Pipedrive Deals.
+Just click the corresponding button (Create or upload document) in the ONLYOFFICE Documents section.

-To edit the created files, reach to the *ONLYOFFICE Documents* list on the main screen of the ONLYOFFICE app.
+To edit the created files, reach to the ONLYOFFICE Documents section and open the needed document by clicking the pencil icon.
+Everyone who has access to the deal can open the file for editing.
 You can also collaborate on documents in real time together with your colleagues.

 ## ONLYOFFICE Docs editions